norman/lua-haml/README.md

 ## Thanks

-To Hampton Caitlin and Nathan Weizenbaum for their work on the original Haml.
+To Hampton Caitlin, Nathan Weizenbaum and Chris Eppstein for their work on the original Haml.

 ## License

 The MIT License

-Copyright (c) 2009 Norman Clarke
+Copyright (c) 2009-2010 Norman Clarke

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in